 Debt Reduction Snowball Calculator

 How fast could I get out of debt?
-That is what this free Debt Reduction Calculator can help you figure out.
+How much can you save in interest payments?
+That is what our Debt Reduction Calculator can help you figure out.
 Getting out of debt is not easy, but with a good plan and firm determination, it is entirely possible.
 The Debt Reduction Calculator is a simple spreadsheet available for Microsoft Excel®, OpenOffice, and Google Docs, that helps you come up with a plan.
 It creates a debt snowball payment schedule that can help you manage your payments to most effectively pay off your debts.

 The first step in a debt reduction plan is to make a budget, then stick to it.
 The more you can squeeze out of your budget to increase your debt snowball, the faster you'll reach your goals.
 Continue reading below the download block for links to useful blog articles and information about the various debt reduction strategies.

 Debt Reduction Calculatorfor Excel, OpenOffice, and Google Docs

 Include up to 10 creditors.
 Purchase the extended or pro version to list up to 20 or 40!

 (if you want to use this calculator to assist clients, purchase the professional license below)

 "No installation, no macros - just a simple spreadsheet" - by Jon Wittwer

 Note: The download includes an extended version of the credit repair edition for listing 20 creditors, and a link to a Google Sheets version for listing up to 20 as well.